 In the middle of those two events, Atkins got into a shoot-out with the LAPD.
-One of the bullets fired by an officer hit Melyda Corado – Mely – the store manager.
+One of the bullets fired by an officer hit Melyda Corado – her friends and family called her Mely – the store manager.
 By the time the hostage situation ended, and Atkins was arrested, Mely Corado was dead.
-We know some of how these events came to be not only from witness statements and social media posts, but because of footage recorded by dashcams in the officers’ car and their body cams.
+We know some of how these events came to be, not only from witness statements and social media posts, but because of footage recorded by dashcams in the officers’ car and their body cams.
 The proof, as they say, is in the tape.

 So why won’t the LAPD release all of their footage?
 Why won’t they give Mely Corado’s family, as well as everyone else, the raw videos captured by the cameras, by the helicopters above, and by the store’s security cameras?